 The Guest Contributor Programme highlights contrasting responses, by leading authors, to key questions posed by the UKNCC.
-The programme is designed to stimulate a deeper exploration of China related issues; drive curiosity; and test conventional wisdom.
-All questions and responses are published on the UKNCC website.
+The programme is designed to stimulate a deeper exploration of China related issues; drive curiosity and test conventional wisdom.

-All responses are new, have not been published before and have been written specifically for the UKNCC Guest Contributor Programme.
+All responses have been written specifically for the UKNCC Guest Contributor Programme.

 Is China opening up to, or closing out British Companies?
 What is dual circulation?